Constitutional Challenges in the Algorithmic Society and Public Law for AI

 Sources

-- European Commission, AI Act, official policy page for Regulation (EU) 2024/1689, risk-based rules, prohibited practices, high-risk areas, transparency duties, GPAI rules, and implementation timeline, reviewed June 16, 2026.
+- European Commission, AI Act, official policy page for Regulation (EU) 2024/1689, risk-based rules, prohibited practices, high-risk areas, transparency duties, GPAI rules, AI omnibus political agreement, and implementation timeline, reviewed June 25, 2026.

-- Office of Management and Budget, Memorandum M-25-21, Accelerating Federal Use of AI through Innovation, Governance, and Public Trust, federal high-impact AI risk-management and impact-assessment requirements, reviewed June 16, 2026.
+- Office of Management and Budget, Memorandum M-25-21, Accelerating Federal Use of AI through Innovation, Governance, and Public Trust, federal high-impact AI risk-management, impact-assessment, independent-review, human-oversight, and appeal requirements, reviewed June 25, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.